bartoosten/bartoosten/README.md

 #### Fun facts:

-- ⚡ As a kid I couldn't sit still, now I crave Meditation and Mindfullness
+⚡ As a child I was overactive and could hardly sit still, now that I'm a developer my need for Meditation and Mindfulness get increasingly more important.

 - ⚡ I have a dog named Sushi
 - ⚡ I'm currently saving up for a Telescope to photograph nearby planets in our universe 🌌